studio24/apollo/README.md

 This is a static (HTML, CSS and Javascript) framework with performance and accessibility as first-class passenger.

-_Please note the new version of Apollo is being actively developed in the [apollo-v2](https://github.com/studio24/apollo/tree/apollo-v2) branch and is planned for completion in early 2020._

 ## What is this repository for?

 Apollo is used in the Studio24 Wordpress starter theme with the same name.
 It's part of the [Wordpress installer script](https://bitbucket.org/studio24/wordpress-installation-script).
 The following file(s) and folder(s) should be deleted after installation.
 They are used for this repository itself and are not needed when used in the theme.